arsovskidario/Operating-Systems/README.md

 	```shell
         tr -s "a"
    ```
-   - *Handy when used for squeezing spaces and tabs in a text*
+   -  HINT: Handy when used for squeezing spaces and tabs in a text

  **Sort**